RizwanRabbi/HubbleWebsiteImageScraper/README.md

 A no-fuss tool to grab Hubble images from the ESA website.
 No more right-click-save nonsense.

-It scrapes images only from pages that start with `https://esahubble.org/images/`.
+It scrapes the highest quality images only from pages that start with `https://esahubble.org/images/`.
 The images are saved in `.jpg` format, organized by page number, and the script skips any files you’ve already downloaded.

 Works well for grabbing galaxies, nebulae, or other catagories they've posted.